S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

 \subsection{Subsampled Rényi differential privacy}

-Privacy amplification by subsampling allows one to obtain a stronger privacy guarantee when choosing the datapoints for a single training round randomly from the training dataset rather than training on a fixed subset of the training dataset or even on the whole training dataset.
+Privacy amplification by subsampling allows a stronger privacy guarantee when choosing the data points for a single training round randomly from the training dataset rather than training on a fixed subset of the training dataset or even on the whole training dataset.
 Privacy amplification by subsampling was first analyzed by \citet{li2011sampling}.
-In this work, we utilize Poisson Subsampling~\cite{balle2018privacy} where each datapoint is chosen according to a Bernoulli experiment with probability $\gamma$, to obtain a batch of training data.
-We utilize the bound of ~\Cref{thm:subsampling_preliminaries} by Zhu et al. ~\cite{pmlr-v97-zhu19c} for subsampled Rényi DP.
+In this work, we utilize Poisson Subsampling~\cite{balle2018privacy} where each data point is chosen according to a Bernoulli experiment with probability $\gamma$, to obtain a batch of training data.
+We utilize the bound of ~\Cref{thm:subsampling_preliminaries} by \citet{pmlr-v97-zhu19c} for subsampled Rényi DP which demands that the to-be-subsampled mechanism satisfies a lower bound on its Pearson-Vajda $\mathcal{X}^{l}$ pseudo-divergence.